starryalley/Anduril2/README.md

 If temperature reading (standby or lockout) is out of comfort zone (`18-25C`), button LED will blink (if not in blinking AUX LED mode).
 Use 6C in standby or lockout mode to toggle the setting to blink button LED or not.
 This configuration is saved.

-## Allow the use of AUX LED in moonlight (lowest) level (5C/6C while light is on)
+## Allow the use of AUX LED in moonlight (lowest) level (6C/6H while light is on)

 When in moon mode (lowest level), optionally we can turn on AUX LED along with main emitters.

-5C: in lowest level (ramp floor), allow AUX colour LED to be turned on along with main emitters for possible tint mix.
-5C changes AUX colour from RED to WHITE (total 7 colours).
+6C: in lowest level (ramp floor), allow AUX colour LED to be turned on along with main emitters for possible tint mix.
+6H changes AUX colour from RED to WHITE (total 7 colours).

 6C: in lowest level, cycle through these additional states:
-  - main emitters on, aux high, button low
+  - main emitters off, aux off, button high (lowest possible/useful light)
   - main emitters off, aux high, button low
-  - main emitters off, aux off, button high (lowest possible/useful light)
+  - main emitters on, aux high, button low
   - back to default (main emitters on, aux off, button low)

 No extra state is defined and the AUX LED on is temporary (not remembered) so if there is any button event (ramp up for example), AUX LED will be off.
 If later user enters moonlight, only main emitters will be lit (default).
-You need to re-enable this through 5C or 6C.
+You need to re-enable this through 6C or 6H.
 The current AUX LED colour is remembered until reboot(factory reset).

 ## Blink AUX green LED when powered on

 Instead of blinking the main emitter, blink the AUX green LED at high power to indicate it's powered on.
 Original idea from [here](https://bazaar.launchpad.net/~dnelson1901/flashlight-firmware/flashlight-firmware/revision/267)

-## Make blinking brightness dynamic
+## Make blinking brightness 2-stage

-When main emitters are blinking for showing information (such as voltage or temperature), the blinking brightness is now dynamically determined and is only slightly above the current memorised level.
-For example, if the memorised level is moonlight, the blinking brightness will just be a bit brighter in case we want to check temperature during the middle of the night without blinding the eyes.
+When main emitters are blinking for showing information (such as voltage or temperature), the blinking brightness has 2 stage: high or low.
+When memorised level is below 25, blinking brightness will be low (around level 6).
+Otherwise it is default (around 23) In case we want to check temperature during the middle of the night, the low blinking brightness helps.

 ## Strobe mode can cycle back to the previous state by 3C